Yanks’ Voit to IL, may need surgery for sports hernia

-NEW YORK — The Yankees have placed slugger Luke Voit on the 10-day injured list with a sports hernia that may require surgery.
+NEW YORK — The Yankees placed slugger Luke Voit on the 10-day injured list Wednesday with a sports hernia that may require surgery.

-Voit was pulled from New York’s 4-2 loss to the Arizona Diamondbacks on Tuesday night and went for an MRI.
-Manager Aaron Boone said Wednesday the team is still evaluating the severity of Voit’s injury.
+Voit was pulled from New York’s 4-2 loss to the Arizona Diamondbacks on Tuesday night and went for an MRI, which revealed the injury.
+Manager Aaron Boone said Wednesday the team is still evaluating the severity.

 The Yankees expect to determine in the next day or two whether Voit will require surgery, which would take him out of the lineup for about six weeks.
-If he doesn’t need surgery, Boone says it will be a “day to day scenario.”
+If he doesn’t need an operation, Boone said it will be a “day to day scenario.”

+“Sometimes you’re able to treat this thing and it becomes a day to day thing,” Boone said.
+“Sometimes surgery is the necessary way to go.”

 Voit is batting .278 with 19 home runs and an .885 OPS.